mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 call is set to the `processed_stories_id` of the last story in the previous call to the API.

 *Note:* `stories_id` and `processed_stories_id` are separate values.
 The order in which stories are processed is different than the `stories_id` order.
 The processing pipeline involves downloading, extracting, and vectoring stories.
-Requesting by the `processed_stories_id` field guarantees that the user will receive every story (matching the query criteria if present) in the order they are processed by the system.
+Requesting by the `processed_stories_id` field guarantees that the user will receive every story (matching the query criteria if present) in the order it is processed by the system.

 The `q` and `fq` parameters specify queries to be sent to a Solr server that indexes all Media Cloud stories.
 The Solr server provides full text search indexing of each sentence collected by Media Cloud.
 All content is stored as individual sentences.
 The api/v2/stories/list call searches for sentences matching the `q` and / or `fq` parameters if specified and the stories that include at least one sentence returned by the specified query.

 The `q` and `fq` parameters are passed directly through to Solr.
 Documentation of the format of the `q` and `fq` parameters is [here](http://lucene.apache.org/core/4_6_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description).
-The fields that may be queries consists of all the fields in the example return value in the api/v2/sentences/list call below.
+All the return fields (in the example return value in the api/v2/sentences/list call below) may be used as solr query parameters, for example 'sentence:obama AND media_id:1'.

 #### Example